Any questions or comments can be sent to our Membership Chair, Prattyak Mukhopadhyay, at email@example.com

-Membership committee will be calling applicants to inform them of their application status on February 4th between 8am -10 am.
+Membership committee will be calling applicants to inform them of their application status on TBD between TBD.

-If you accept an offer to be a probationary member, your first probate meeting will be held on Sunday, February 4th at noon.
+If you accept an offer to be a probationary member, your first probate meeting will be held on Sunday, TBD at noon.
 Following your first meeting, all of membership, including probates, will attend a business meeting at 7:00pm.
 This first day will be busy with paperwork and uniform organization.
 Expect that most of your afternoon will be spent at the station.

 Probationary classes usually range from five to fifteen individuals, based on need at the time.
 The probationary process runs for twelve weeks.
 It is designed to educate probates about our agency, emergency medical services, and ensure it is a commitment you are wanting to make.